 A true adult bully will continually bully others, even to the point of having them fired.
 The bully will appear calm and confident and deny any charges made by the victim to a boss or human resources officer.
-Many times the victim will not have any proof that they are being bullied and will either resign or get fired if their work performance is affected.
+Often, the victim will not have any proof that they are being bullied and will either resign or get fired if their work performance is affected.
 Then the adult bully will move on to another target and continue the cycle of bullying.
-This is the most common way adult bullying occurs and is why it is hard to stop.
+This is the most common way adult bullying occurs, and is why it is hard to stop.

 Often employees who have formed a friendship or are involved together will work together to intimidate other employees for their gain.
-Often one adult bully will be very subtle and the other will be more obvious making the bullying more effective.
-Sometimes a larger group of employees will gang up on and single out another employee to undermine his work or force him to quit.
+Often one adult bully will be very subtle, and the other will be more obvious, making the bullying more effective.
+Sometimes a larger group of employees will gang up and single out another employee to undermine his work or force him to quit.
 These groups of bullies will usually pick a person that is different from them or that they all dislike.
 They will act together to intimidate and target the employee for ridicule.